Noroff-FEU-Assignments/cross-course-project-CamillaHorneland/README.md

 This was the first big project durring the first year.

-- Design module assignment: Style til for this project.
+- Design module assignment: Style tile for this project.
 - Design course assignment: Prototype for this project.
 - HTML AND CSS module assignment: Code the home page for this project.
 - HTML AND CSS course assignment: Code the rest of the pages for this project.